215 Henderson Road

 ten years and shared with me her very best, something I never deserved and that was without equal.
-There were probably less than a dozen days in those ten years when we weren't together for at least eighteen hours, leaving a hole that can never be filled and the deepest cut that will be very hard and slow to heal.
+There were probably less than a dozen days in those ten years when we weren't together for at least eighteen hours, leaving a hole that can never be filled and the deepest cut that will be very slow and difficult to heal.
 Only with God's help will it heal.
 She fought like a giant and ironically it was her back, and not the cancer, that we could